Last updated

 What's the Difference Between a Third-Party and a Fourth-Party?

 A third party is a supplier, vendor, partner, or other entity doing business directly with your organization, whereas a fourth party is the third party of your third party.
-Fourth parties (or "Nth parties") reflect relationships deeper in the supply chain that aren't necessarily contractually contacted by your organization but are connected through third parties.
+Fourth parties (or "Nth parties") reflect relationships deeper in the supply chain that aren't necessarily contractually contacted by your organization but connect through third parties.

 Third and fourth party vendor network

-Third and Fourth Party Vendor Netwok
+Third and Fourth Party Vendor Network

 Learn more about mitigating fourth-party risk >